A Sub-kHz Mechanical Resonator Passively Cooled to 6 mK

 To achieve cooling of the cantilever below the base temperature of the dilution refrigerator ($\sim \SI{20}{\milli \kelvin}$), we thermally anchor both the cantilever and the detection chip to a \ce{PrNi5} nuclear demagnetization stage using a silver wire (contrary to previous work where only the cantilever was connected ~\cite{van_heck_magnetic_2023}).
-Crucially,the silver strip is routed along the mass-spring system using thermally isolating clamps, so that it is mechanically, but not thermally, connected to each mass.
+Crucially, the silver strip is routed along the mass-spring system using thermally isolating clamps, so that it is mechanically, but not thermally, connected to each mass.
 This allows the wire to reach sub-millikelvin temperatures (the mass-spring system is thermalized at $\sim \SI{20}{\milli \kelvin}$), while retaining optimal vibration isolation ~\cite{van_heck_magnetic_2023}.
 Thermal isolation between the detection chip and the sample holder is achieved by placing the detection chip on top of a machined Macor\textsuperscript{\textregistered} plate.

-In order to accurately determine the temperature of the environment, three thermometers are connected to the silver wire.
-We use two fast and accurate resistance thermometers for temperatures between $\SI{15}{\milli \kelvin}$ and $\SI{1}{\kelvin}$, and a magnetic flux fluctuation thermometer (MFFT) for lower temperatures, which induces minimal heat dissipation ~\cite{fleischmann_noise_2020}.
+In order to accurately determine the temperature of the environment, three thermometers are connected to the silver wire, which forms a thermal link to the cantilever.
+We use two resistance thermometers for temperatures between $\SI{15}{\milli \kelvin}$ and $\SI{250}{\milli\kelvin}$ (from Hightech Development Leiden, HDL) , and a Magnetic Flux Fluctuation Thermometer (MFFT) for lower temperatures, which induces minimal heat dissipation ~\cite{fleischmann_noise_2020}.
 The MFFT consists of a gradiometric coil wound around the silver wire that picks up magnetic fluctuations induced by Johnson-Nyquist noise, which is measured using a second Magnicon SQUID \cite{van_heck_magnetic_2023}.
 Details on the thermometer calibration procedure can be found in the supplementary material~\cite{supplementary}.\\

 We directly infer the cantilever temperature by detecting its thermal motion through the AC magnetic flux signal induced in the SQUID pickup loop \cite{usenko_mrfm_2011}.
 This measurement of the cantilever motion is minimally invasive, with added dissipation in principle only limited by the coupling between the cantilever and the detector.
 We measure the flux-to-voltage conversion parameter $\kappa$ by driving the cantilever with an oscillating test flux generated by a calibration coil (see Fig. \ref{fig:setup_schematic}) and measuring the resulting flux through the pickup coil \cite{van_heck_magnetic_2023}.
 Note that here we only consider magnetic interactions, neglecting possible electrostatic contributions (e.g. due to residual charges on the cantilever tip).
 A detailed discussion on the calibration procedure can be found in the supplementary material~\cite{supplementary}. \\